DPDK/dpdk/doc/guides/sample_app_ug/cmd_line.rst

 ===============================

-This chapter describes the Command Line sample application that is part of the Intel® Data Plane Development Kit (Intel® DPDK).
+This chapter describes the Command Line sample application that is part of the Data Plane Development Kit (DPDK).

 Overview
 --------

-The Command Line sample application is a simple application that demonstrates the use of the command line interface in the Intel® DPDK.
+The Command Line sample application is a simple application that demonstrates the use of the command line interface in the DPDK.
-This application is a readline-like interface that can be used to debug an Intel® DPDK application, in a Linux* application environment.
+This application is a readline-like interface that can be used to debug a DPDK application, in a Linux* application environment.

 .. note::